 - Long tradition and established track record of teaching business

-- The Birmingham MBA is AMBA accredited in all its forms
+- The Birmingham MBA is triple-crown accredited

 - Established international reputation of School and University